-If, after classifying a deposit, the properties, factors, or conditions affecting its classification change in any way, the changes shall be evaluated by a competent person.
+If, after classifying a deposit, the properties, factors, or conditions affecting its classification change in any way, a competent person shall evaluate the changes.
 The deposit shall be reclassified as necessary to reflect the changed circumstances.

 Visual Tests

 Visual analysis is conducted to determine qualitative information regarding the excavation site in general, the soil adjacent to the excavation, the soil forming the sides of the open excavation, and the soil taken as samples from excavated material.